 We’ve all been there, starving ourselves into our work, and growing less productive with each passing day.

 Working from home can really be a lonely undertaking.
-Counter it by having friends come over in your free times, get involved in virtual communities and online events and seminars.
+Counter it by having friends come over in your free time, and get involved in virtual communities and online events and seminars.
 After work, call your loved ones.
-Whenever you feel depressed, seek help either by talking to a trusted friend or visiting a counsellor.
+Whenever you feel depressed, seek help either by talking to a trusted friend or visiting a counselor.

-Working from home especially as a freelancer presents unique set of challenges that can heighten anxiety and stress levels amongst individuals, including:
+Working from home especially as a freelancer presents a unique set of challenges that can heighten anxiety and stress levels among individuals, including:

 - Unreliable income and growing bills